DanielPower/balacord/PRIVACY_POLICY.md

 2. **User IDs**: We collect user IDs to associate actions with specific users for analytics purposes.

-3. **Message Content**: The Bot scans messages to identify text within double brackets (e.g., `((Fibonacci))`).
-Only this specific text is extracted and stored for analytics purposes and to provide the joker card embedding functionality.
-All other message content is immediately discarded and never stored.
+The Bot scans messages to identify text within double brackets (e.g., `((Fibonacci))`) to provide the joker card embedding functionality, but does not log or store any message content.

 ## How We Use Your Information